 Welcome To The Blog For Highly Sensitive Souls In Search Of Emotional Support and Guidance For Healing Childhood Wounds.

 Hello everyone!
 I’m back!
-I am blogging here again and I am coaching clients again.
-I will be seeing face to face clients in my office in Indianapolis on Wednesdays only.
-I am also available for phone coaching and skype coaching sessions on other days too.
+I am blogging here again occasionally and I am available for coaching again.
 Email me at email@example.com if you have questions about coaching.

 Even though I had not been writing here consistently for a while, this blog continued to get a lot of activity and people continued to follow this blog.
 Thank you for your continued interest–I am happy to provide support, validation, hope, and healing through the writings on this blog and now through my coaching again!